benpages/netlify_starter_site/src/blog/how-many-calories-do-you-burn-in-a-sauna.md

 description: Want to find out how many calories you burn sitting in a sauna?
 Use our simple calculator to estimate your burn rate.
 Based on scientific evidence.
-image: /assets/blog/burning-calories-sauna.jpg
+image: /assets/blog/finnish-sauna.jpg
-imageAlt: woman preparing to burn calories in a sauna
+imageAlt: a traditional finnish sauna
 date: 2022-05-27T13:25:29.346Z
 tags:
   - post